How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Flexible enough to walk for a few minutes

-• Equipped with a non-slip, hydrocarbon-resistant sole
+• Equipped with a non-slip sole, resistant to hydrocarbons

-Tip: Try them on with the socks you'll usually wear.
+Tip: try them on with the socks you'll usually wear.

-6. Style and discretion
+Style and discretion

 • Forma – touring and adventure specialist